|Send Email||Office: Tyler Annex 203||Phone: 413-585-3683|

 |Office Hours: M T 3–4 p.m., and by appointment|

 Caroline Melly received her Ph.D. in anthropology from the University of California, Irvine, in 2008.
-She is a sociocultural anthropologist whose research broadly considers how transnational processes and linkages—like migration, foreign investment regulations and practices, development discourses, and technology and media—are transforming urban spaces and livelihoods in contemporary Africa.
+She is a sociocultural anthropologist whose research broadly considers how transnational processes and linkages, such as migration, foreign investment regulations and practices, development discourses, and technology and media, are transforming urban spaces and livelihoods in contemporary Africa.

-She has conducted research in Dakar, Senegal, with the support of the National Science Foundation (Law and Social Science and Cultural Anthropology programs) and the Fulbright-Hays Doctoral Dissertation Research Abroad Program.
+Melly has conducted research in Dakar, Senegal, with the support of the National Science Foundation and the Fulbright-Hays program.